 This triangular formation means that no matter which direction the sea island breezes are blowing there will always be a protected section of beach to fish from.
 The shoals at the point where East Beach meets South Beach offer rough water fishing for bluefish that blitz through the surf zone during their annual October bluefish bonanza tournament.

 The West beach tempts anglers to cast toward the Cape Fear River and fish for red drum along the dropoffs that are a characteristic of this section of beach.
-A valid N.C. fishing license and some cut bait are part of the surf fishing essentials along with surf spikes and a tackle box filled with lead sinkers and fishing hooks.
+A valid N.C. fishing license and some cut bait are part of the surf fishing at bald head island essentials along with surf spikes and a tackle box filled with lead sinkers and fishing hooks.
 Slot limits apply for red drum and it’s easy to practice catch and release after skidding a bronzy redfish up onto the beach.